hpca-uji/SpMV-CNN-Model/README.md

 ## Introduction

-**SpMV-CNN** is a set of Convolutional Neural Networks (CNNs) that provide accurate estimations of the performance and energy consumption of the SPMV kernel.
+**SpMV-CNN** is a set of Convolutional Neural Networks (CNNs) that provide accurate estimations of the performance and energy consumption of the SpMV kernel.
 The proposed CNN-based models use a block-wise approach to make the CNN architecture independent of the matrix size.
 These models cat be trained to estimate run time as well as total, package and DRAM energy consumption at